If your LinkedIn account vanished tomorrow, your contacts wouldn’t survive the move. Yet it doesn’t have to be this way.

 Think about your phone number.
 You switch carriers and keep it.
 You call anyone, on any network, and it just works.
 Same with e-mail.
 Now picture a phone that only let you call people on your exact carrier, and the day you switched, you lost every contact and every past conversation.
 Absurd, right?
 Nobody would sign up for that.

-But that’s how social platforms work.
-Your contacts only exist inside one app, and they can’t leave with you.
+But that’s how social platforms of the past 20 years work.
+Your contacts only exist inside one app, and you can’t bring them with you.

 You know what the (yes, boring but important) difference is between social networks and things like e-mail and phone networks?